siananigans/Data-mining/docs/proposal/proposal.md

 ## SECTION B
+Does it have anomolaies?

+Show them, which technique showed what?

+Display graphically based on our research.
 ### Introduction

-Our proposed project is a data-mining based research project specifically focusing on anomaly/outlier detection.
+Our proposed project is a data-mining based research/software project specifically focusing on anomaly detection.
 The project will investigate the usefulness of different anomaly detection techniques for a number of different datasets.
+From this investigation, we will create a system that can apply these methods to an 'unseen' dataset and give insights into the outliers within the given dataset provided they exist.

 ### Outline

-The main goal of the project is to create and apply a number of anomaly detection algorithms using various techniques on different data-sets.
-The purpose of this is to find the best suited algorithm for anomaly detection for each particular data-set.
-We want to research which technique/algorithm is best suited for a particular data set based on its structure and the type of data that it is.
+For this project, we have multiple goals in mind.
+The main goal of the project is to create and apply a number of anomaly detection algorithms using various techniques on different datasets.
+The purpose of this is to gain insights into the different methods that we have applied.
+An example of this would be, why a particular method highlights certain outliers whereas another displays differnt outliers or even no outliers at all.

 **Anomaly Example**
 <p align="center">